stephenmcd/gnotty/README.rst

     };

     // When someone joins or leaves the channel, we're given the
     // entire user list.
+It'a an array of objects, each with a
+    // nickname and color property.
     client.onNicknames = function(nicknames) {
+        nicknames = $.map(nicknames, function(obj) {
+            return obj.nickname;
+        }).join(', ');
-        console.log('The user list changed, here it is: ' + nicknames.join(', '));
+        console.log('The user list changed, here it is: ' + nicknames);
     });

     // Whenever a message is received from the channel, it's an
-    // object with nickname and message properties. client.onMessage = function(data) {
+    // object with nickname, message and color properties. client.onMessage = function(data) {
         console.log(data.nickname + ' wrote: ' + data.message);
     });